TheTS/actigraph.sleepr/README.md

 #>  - attr(*, "unexpectedResets")= chr "0"
 ```

 This file can then be processed using the dplyr pipe syntax.
-This snippet collapses the data to 30 second epochs, before adding weartime and physicay activity intensity columns:
+This snippet collapses the data to 30 second epochs, before adding weartime and physical activity intensity columns:

 ``` r
 scored <- agdb %>%